QubitPi/Messier-61/docs/docs/development/ci-cd.md

 [GitHub Actions][GitHub Actions] allow us to automate, customize, and execute our software development workflows right in our repository.
 This also applies to our documentations.

-Messier-61 documentation source resides in the master branch under `docs/` directory, publishing source is configured for the `gh-pages` branch.
+Messier-61 documentation source resides in the master branch under [docs/][Documentation source root] directory

 The CI/CD for documentation achieves 2 goals:

 1. When a new pull request is made to `master`, there's an action that ensures the site builds successfully, without actually deploying.
-This job is called `test-doc-build`.
+This GitHub workflow job is called `test-doc-build`.
 2. When a pull request is merged to the `master` branch, it will be built and deployed to the `gh-pages` branch.
 After that, the new build output will be served on the GitHub Pages site.
 This job is `deploy-documentation` called deploy.